-The Legal Studies program at Northwest offers two paths to fit your goals: legal studies or paralegal technology. (will be linked to other LS page).
-The paralegal technology path is specifically designed to prepare students for entry into the job market immediately upon graduation with an exciting career in a variety of legal fields.
-The legal studies path is ideal for students who plan to obtain a bachelor’s degree or aspire to one day attend law school.
-All hours for both options transfer to the University of Mississippi or another four-year university and fit directly into their pre-law and paralegal programs.
+The Paralegal Technology program at Northwest is specifically designed to prepare students for entry into the job market immediately upon graduation with an exciting career in a variety of legal fields.
+All hours transfer to the University of Mississippi or another four-year university and fit directly into their pre-law and paralegal programs.
 See the course descriptions here.

 What Will I Learn?